Strongleong/Hackly-Holidyas-Space-Racing-Writeups/misc/Power Snacks.md

 .............
 ```

-  So it have 5 columns.
-We need only one: category.
+  Ok, so it has 5 columns.
+We need only one category.
-  There is my plan of action: first we need to get all categories and sort them.
-Then count categorites and save it as {Category; Count} object.
-Then sort this object and we all set!
+  This is my plan of action: First we need to get all of the categories and then sort them.
+Then we will count the categories and save them as {Category; Count} object.
+Then we will sort this object and we are all set!

 ### Script:
 ```